 • The marketer can not know when the crowd will come strong at his brand.
 Examples – Dove & Axe Mash-up which is mixing up two different approaches at targeted customer demographics (You’re old enough to get the conclusions by yourself for yourself)

-• Presenting marketing material as crowd generated content when actually you paid a firm to build a viral campaign and they didn’t disclose being on a paycheck or cover up the leads.
+• Presenting marketing material as crowd generated content when you paid a firm to build a viral campaign and didn’t disclose being on a paycheck or covering up the leads.
 Example: Sony’s PSP

 There is a thin line between success and failure.
-But reasons for a failure of your viral campaign can be the following:
+But reasons for the failure of your viral campaign can be the following:

 a.
 Building a mediocre or even poor content

 b.
-Picking up the wrong channels for you content
+Picking up the wrong channels for your content

 c.
 Didn’t make it available in different formats and share friendly

 e.
 You forgot to put tags on your content – How do you expect users to find you then?

 f.
 Don’t forget credibility and trust – the online population is mad about those…